 Dorothy Sayers calls Purgatory the “most human section of the Comedy,” and notes that “Hell is concerned with the fruits, Purgatory with the roots, of sin.”

 My favorite translation is by Dorothy Sayers; I love her masterful marriage of faithful literary translation with Dante’s chosen poetic form of terza rima.
 Her introduction and notes at the end of each canto are helpful, but never intrusive.
 Anthony Esolen’s translation is also lovely.
 There is also a new translation by the Hollanders written in blank verse, which looks interesting.
 The footnotes are exhaustive.
 For comparison, read the text of the first pages of both in the Amazon “Look Inside” preview.
 If you can afford—$$-wise and time-wise—two translations, it might be fun to use both.

-First and foremost, enjoy reading the Paradise as a compelling story.
+First and foremost, enjoy reading the Purgatory as a compelling story.
 The ideas below for a close reading of this book build on the principles and practices detailed in my post on High School Humanities.
 The master aim of literature study should be to read and delight in the story.
 Keep these reading helps in their rightful place as servant to that master.

 Background and Context

 If you are not familiar with the Roman Catholic doctrine of Purgatory, research it, especially as it was understood in the Late Middle Ages.
 The introductions by both Sayers and Esolen at the beginning of their respective translations are very good, and either will prove a good guide to ease your path through the Purgatory.
 The endnotes are also very helpful.
 Always keep in mind, however, that you are reading a work of imagination, not a work of theology!

 Once we get into Purgatory proper (beginning in about Canto X), there are several things that each cornice has in common.
 If these are not explicitly named by Dante, Sayers identifies them in her endnotes (some other commentators do also).
 They are: